mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 The maman with the listener nodded to him and he smiled, knowing Linyu's work hadn't gone to waste.
 He made a departing gesture to the three and made his way back across the branches and down the leaning tree, all the while wondering about in those strange red dots in the sky, and Linyu's strange blue eyes in the deep.

-"Seven guardians around the fire," he told the ground team.
+"Seven hunters around the fire," he told the ground team.
 "Five near the armory.
 We'll approach from Ulu-side."

 And without a moment to pause, he led them in a sparse line through the forest, around the dome grounds and further into the dark.

 Penyi's voice chimed in through the listener.
-"There's a commotion in the dome," thi said, "The guardians are leaving the armory."
+"There's a commotion in the dome," thi said, "The hunters are leaving the armory."

 "Now's our chance," he told them.
 "I need four volunteers to come with me.
 Walk silently and spread out."